go-dash/slice/README.md

 #### `_.Uniq(slice)`

-Returns a new slice without duplicates (all elements are unique).
+Returns a new array without duplicates (all elements are unique).

 ```go
 _int.Uniq([]int{1, 2, 1, 3, 3})